Singapore acts to stop apartments from shrinking further

 The city-state’s housing minister warned earlier this year that the government was concerned about “pockets of hot activity” in the housing market, citing shoebox apartments as an example.

-Liew Mun Leong, chief executive of Southeast Asia’s largest developer CapitaLand, weighed in on the debate by describing the tiny apartments as “almost inhuman”.
+Liew Mun Leong, chief executive of Southeast Asia’s largest developer CapitaLand (CATL.SI), weighed in on the debate by describing the tiny apartments as “almost inhuman”.

-Chua Yang Liang, head of research for Southeast Asia at Jones Lang LaSalle, described the latest URA measure as “a welcome move in light of rising concerns over the proliferation of such smaller housing forms”.
-(Reporting by Kevin Lim; Editing by John O‘Callaghan)